 - Use references from the article to illustrate and support the position, and

-- Develop a responsive, organized and coherently written essay.
+- Develop a responsive, organized, and a coherently written essay.

 The examination design assumes that the student will take approximately 45 minutes to read the article and conceptualize the response to the essay, and another 45-75 minutes to write the essay.